GravityPDF/gravity-pdf-documentation/docs/v6/developers/php-form-data-array.md

 <?php endif; ?>
 ```

-You could have also use a `switch` statement if you wanted:
+You could have also used a `switch` statement to get the same result:

 ```
 switch ( $location ) {